indre-idenfy/Documentation/pages/GeneratingIdentificationToken.md

 }
 ```

 Note that in case of a malformed JSON body or API key/secret mismatch you will receive a standart *iDenfy* API error response.
-For more on *iDenfy* API responses visit [iDenfy error messages].
+For more on *iDenfy* API responses visit [iDenfy error messages](https://github.com/idenfy/Documentation/blob/master/pages/StandardErrorMessages.md).